EseoheB/terraform-project/README.md

 - `sg.tf`: Defines AWS resources for Security Groups.
 - `variables.tf`: Declares input variables used for customization.
 - `vpc.tf`: Defines AWS resources for the Virtual Private Cloud (VPC).
+- `locals.tf`: Defines local values and computed expressions for use within the configuration.
 ## Prerequisites

 Before you begin, ensure you have the following installed: